A Forsyth Tech instructor hid under a desk when word came of a gun on campus. Her husband rushed to campus to find her.

 People are also reading…

-After their reunion, Chrisann Ricciardi told her husband that she had been hiding for 45 minutes.
+After their reunion, Chrisann Ricciardi told her husband that she had been hiding in her room for 10-15 minutes alone and then moved to another with others for another 30 or so minutes before being led outside.

 “She was there for about 45 minutes before I was able to reach her,” he said.
 “Now I can’t get back to my car.”